-- stepchild, grandparent or sibling, including a stepbrother or stepsister. - 494 Beginning with the school year 1992-1993, each licensed 495 employee shall be credited with a professional leave allowance, 496 with pay, for each day of absence caused by reason of such 497 employee's statutorily required membership and attendance at a 498 regular or special meeting held within the State of Mississippi of 499 the State Board of Education, the Commission on Teacher and 500 Administrator Education, Certification and Licensure and Development, the Commission on School Accreditation, the 501 Mississippi Authority for Educational Television, the meetings of 502 503 the state textbook rating committees or other meetings authorized 504 by local school board policy. - (5) Upon retirement from employment, each licensed and nonlicensed employee shall be paid for not more than thirty (30) days of unused accumulated leave earned while employed by the school district in which the employee is last employed.
-Such payment for licensed employees shall be made by the school district at a rate equal to the amount paid to substitute teachers and for nonlicensed employees, the payment shall be made by the school district at a rate equal to the federal minimum wage.
-The payment shall be treated in the same manner for retirement purposes as a lump-sum payment for personal leave as provided in Section 25-11-103(f).
-Any remaining lawfully credited unused leave, for which payment has not been made, shall be certified to
+494 Beginning with the school year 1992-1993, each licensed (4) 495 employee shall be credited with a professional leave allowance, 496 with pay, for each day of absence caused by reason of such 497 employee's statutorily required membership and attendance at a 498 regular or special meeting held within the State of Mississippi of 499 the State Board of Education, the Commission on Teacher and 500 Administrator Education, Certification and Licensure and Development, the Commission on School Accreditation, the 501 Mississippi Authority for Educational Television, the meetings of 502 503 the state textbook rating committees or other meetings authorized 504 by local school board policy.

+505 Upon retirement from employment, each licensed and (5)506 nonlicensed employee shall be paid for not more than thirty (30) 507 days of unused accumulated leave earned while employed by the 508 school district in which the employee is last employed.
+Such 509 payment for licensed employees shall be made by the school 510 district at a rate equal to the amount paid to substitute teachers 511 and for nonlicensed employees, the payment shall be made by the 512 school district at a rate equal to the federal minimum wage.
+The 513 payment shall be treated in the same manner for retirement purposes as a lump-sum payment for personal leave as provided in 514 515 Section 25-11-103(f).
+Any remaining lawfully credited unused leave, for which payment has not been made, shall be certified to 516

-517 the Public Employees' Retirement System in the same manner and 518 subject to the same limitations as otherwise provided by law for 519 unused leave.
-No payment for unused accumulated leave may be made 520 to either a licensed or nonlicensed employee at termination or 521 separation from service for any purpose other than for the purpose
+H. B. No. 575 ~ OFFICIAL ~ 24/HR31/R1148 PAGE 21 (ENK\JAB) 517 the Public Employees' Retirement System in the same manner and 518 subject to the same limitations as otherwise provided by law for 519 unused leave.
+No payment for unused accumulated leave may be made 520 to either a licensed or nonlicensed employee at termination or 521 separation from service for any purpose other than for the purpose 522 of retirement.

-- 523 (6) The school board may adopt rules and regulations which 524 will reasonably aid to implement the policy of sick and personal 525 leave, including, but not limited to, rules and regulations having 526 the following general effect: - (a) Requiring the absent employee to furnish the certificate of a physician or dentist or other medical practitioner as to the illness of the absent licensed employee, where the absence is for four (4) or more consecutive school days, or for two (2) consecutive school days immediately preceding or following a nonschool day; - 533 (b) Providing penalties, by way of full deduction from 534 salary, or entry on the work record of the employee, or other 535 appropriate penalties, for any materially false statement by the 536 employee as to the cause of absence; - (c) Forfeiture of accumulated or future sick leave, if the absence of the employee is caused by optional dental or medical treatment or surgery which could, without medical risk, have been provided, furnished or performed at a time when school was not in session;
+523 (6) The school board may adopt rules and regulations which 524 will reasonably aid to implement the policy of sick and personal 525 leave, including, but not limited to, rules and regulations having 526 the following general effect:

+(a) Requiring the absent employee to furnish the certificate of a physician or dentist or other medical practitioner as to the illness of the absent licensed employee, where the absence is for four (4) or more consecutive school days, or for two (2) consecutive school days immediately preceding or following a nonschool day;

-of retirement.
+(b) Providing penalties, by way of full deduction from salary, or entry on the work record of the employee, or other appropriate penalties, for any materially false statement by the employee as to the cause of absence;

+(c) Forfeiture of accumulated or future sick leave, if the absence of the employee is caused by optional dental or medical treatment or surgery which could, without medical risk, have been provided, furnished or performed at a time when school was not in session;

-542 (d) Enlarging, increasing or providing greater sick or 543 personal leave allowances than the m inimum standa rds established 544 by this section n in the di scretion of the school b oard of each 545 school distric t.
+H. B. No. 575 ~ OFFICIAL ~ 24/HR31/R1148 PAGE 22 (ENK\JAB) (d) Enlarging, increasing or providing greater sick or personal leave allowances than the minimum standards established by this section in the discretion of the school board of each school district.